philmcminn/new-paper/README.md

 instead.
 A Git submodule is just a way of using some other Git repository in another, but where the two repositories can still be maintained independently.

-### Spelling
+## Spelling

-As I've already stated in these instructions, please ensure you use a spell checker!
-Many text editors enable you to install a plugin so that you can see any mispelt words while you're editing your document.
+As I remarked earlier in these instructions, please ensure you use a spell checker!
+Many text editors enable you to install a plugin so that you can see any misspelled words while you're editing your document.

 British English or American English?
 I'm fine with whichever, so long as everyone working on the paper knows (and doesn't keep changing the spellings